-Duluth’s Leif Erickson replica Viking ship was built in Norway in 1926 for Captain Gerhard Folgero.
-According to historian Pat Labadie—whose father and grandfather built the boat—the Leif Erikson was a 42-foot wooden “femboring” craft “patterned after the traditional Norwegian working craft that served coastal shippers and fisherfolk for centuries [and was] used by medieval Norse adventurers and explorers.”
+Duluth’s Leif Erikson replica Viking ship was built in Norway in 1926 by Christian Overlier—along with his brother and father—for Captain Gerhard Folgero.
+According to historian Pat Labadie, the Leif Erikson is a 42-foot wooden “femboring” craft “patterned after the traditional Norwegian working craft that served coastal shippers and fisherfolk for centuries [and was] used by medieval Norse adventurers and explorers.”
 So the Leif Erikson is not a precise replica of a Viking craft but a representation of the same class and style of boat likely used by Leif Erikson himself.

 Captain Folgero and his crew outfitted their vessel with carved head and tail pieces and wooden shields bearing Viking devices and sailed the dressed-up fishing boat from Bergen, Norway, to the coast of Labrador and beyond, supposedly following much of Leif Erikson’s original 1002 route.

 It wasn’t easy.
 They faced hurricane-like winds, icebergs, and weeks of fog.
 But they made it to Labrador and on to Boston, covering 6,700 miles in 50 days.
 From Boston they sailed on to Duluth to take part in a national convention of Norwegian emigrants.
 By the time they arrived here they had covered roughly 10,000 miles.
 That they accomplished this in a 42-foot boat outfitted with only oars and a square sail is nothing short of remarkable.